-0
+7 Conten ats

+8

 9 Forewor d 3

 10 Executiv e summary 3

 11 1.
-Rec ommendation No: Recommendation for ensuring legally significant trusted
+Rec commendation No: Recommendation for ensuring legally significant trusted

 12 trans-bo undary electronic interaction 4

 13 1.1.
 Scope 4

 14 1.2.
 Benefits 4

 15 1.3.
 Use of International Standards 4

 16 1.4.
 Recommendation 4

 17 2.
 Gui delines on how to implement the recommendation 5

 18 2.1.
-Terms and Definitions
+Terms and Definitions 5

 19 2.2.
 Common Trust Infrastructure establishment principles 6

 20 2.3.
-Common Trust Infrastructures coordination approaches 6
+Common Trust Infrastructures coordination approaches

 21 2.4.
 Trust infrastructures services technical interoperability ensuring approaches 10

 22 2.5.
 Trust infrastructures services levels of qualification 13

 23 2.6.
-Communication with organizations in different areas of standardization
+Communication with organizations in different areas of standardization 13

 24 ANNEX 1 16

-25 Foreword
+Foreword 25

-This Recommendation facilitates and encourages constituting a transboundary trust space for the international legally significant exchange of electronic documents and data between public authorities, physical and legal persons.
-The Recommendation may attract attention of an audience who is involved/interested in the establishment and operation as well as in the practical usage of such transboundary infrastructures.
+- 26 This Recommendation is intended to help facilitate and encourage constituting a - transboundary trust space for the international legally significant exchange of electronic 27 - 28 documents and data between public authorities, physical and/or legal persons.
+This - 29 Recommendation may attract attention of an audience that is involved/interested in the - 30 establishment and operation as well as in the practical usage of such transboundary - 31 infrastructures.

-31 Executive summary
+Executive summary